socrata/python-101/lessons/0-install-python.md

 I'll do my best to follow the channel during working hours.

-Next time we'll cover doing things more fun than simple arithmetic.
+Next time we'll cover doing things that are more fun than simple arithmetic.